hmgomes/hmgomes.github.io/_pages/about.md

     * Twenty-two reviewers (out of more than four hundred) were selected to the [Honour Roll of Outstanding Reviewers for PAKDD 2020](https://www.pakdd2020.org/programcommittee.html).
 I am one of the twenty-two :)

 * (March 2020) COMPX523 and paper
-    * Paper accepted at IJCAI 2020
+    * Paper accepted for publication in IJCAI 2020
     * COMPX523 Data stream mining paper started at UoW.
 It was quickly moved to online teaching due to the lockdown.
     * Tutorial 6: Building MOA from the source.
 [Read more](https://moa.cms.waikato.ac.nz/tutorial-6-building-moa-from-the-source/).

-* (February 2020) Three papers accepted at IJCNN 2020
+* (February 2020) Three papers accepted for publication in IJCNN 2020

 * (January 2020) Distributed ML DS Project kick-off